iamnichchin/lu-assessment/README.md

 ## 🚀 **GitHub Actions**

 This project includes a CI workflow using GitHub Actions.
 The workflow is defined in .github/workflows/playwright.yml.
-It runs tests on every push or pull request to the main or master branch.
+It runs tests on every push or pull request to the main or master branch. **But please run this project on your local to see current results.**.

 ## 📜 **Playwright Configuration**